chrisco512/person-cmd-service/readme.md

 DECMA is a reference architecture that implements Event Sourcing, CQRS, and Microservices.
 It uses Node.js, Redux, Mongo, and RabbitMQ.

-To setup project, type `npm run setup`.
+To setup project, type `./install_all`.
 This will install all the npm dependencies for each microservice.

-To start project, from the root, type `npm start`.
+To start project, from the root, type `./start develop`.

 To run tests, cd into each service, then type `npm run test`.